OFMU: Optimization-Driven Framework for Machine Unlearning¶

 Rating¶

-- Writing Quality: ⭐⭐⭐⭐ Theoretical derivations are rigorous.
+- Writing Quality: ⭐⭐⭐⭐ Rigorous theoretical derivation.

 - Value: ⭐⭐⭐⭐ Provides a theoretically grounded optimization framework for machine unlearning.